 - The technology isn't for a single user but for multiple users

-- The technology is a required component for a student's coursework or an employee's workflow
+- Technology is a required component of a student's coursework or an employee's workflow

 - The technology is intended to be used for the foreseeable future (not a pilot)